 If you happen to have leftovers, adding a little more olive oil right before serving again helps freshen it up!

-- 8 ounces pasta (macaroni or spiraled like fusilli works best)
+- 8 ounces pasta, (macaroni or spiraled like fusilli is my preference) - Gluten-free if necessary

 - Cook pasta in boiling water according to package instructions.
 Drain and rinse to cool, and put in large bowl.